MuGdxy/GalDesigner/GalEngine.md

 We can use script to make game differently.

-For GameBox, It need to run a script.
+For GalEngine, It need to run a script.
 There are stages of how to run a script.

 - Initialize a script.
 - Enter the entryScriptState and set pre GameState.